biojppm/rapidyaml/changelog/current.md

+This release improves compliance with the [YAML test suite](https://github.com/yaml/yaml-test-suite/) (thanks @ingydotnet and @perlpunk for extensive and helpful cooperation), and adds node location tracking using the parser.

 ### Breaking changes

 As part of the [new feature to track source locations](https://github.com/biojppm/rapidyaml/pull/168), opportunity was taken to address a number of pre-existing API issues.
 These changes consisted of: